wikip-co/.github/profile/README.md

 URL: https://github.com/wikip-co/public

 The public repo contains the final product of all the static assets that are published to the web.
 Publishing is provided by Cloudflare Pages (https://pages.cloudflare.com/).
-This repo is linked to a Cloudflare Pags account, and each time a change is detected, it kicks off a new build.
+This repo is linked to a Cloudflare Pages account, and each time a change is detected, it kicks off a new build.
 No building is required in this particular instance, since we are pushing static html to the repo.

 To get this static html, this public repo is added as a submodule in each of the other repos.
 The other repos contain the tools necessary to build and process content.
 They each represent either the root or different sub-directory sites that write files to specific folders in the public repo.